Tayla Lawrie

 Researcher biography

-I am the Data Analyst for the Threatened Species Index (TSX) at the Terrestrial Ecosystem Research Network (TERN).
-The TSX integrates long-term monitoring data for Australia’s threatened species.
-In my role, I work with data custodians from across the country to process, integrate and analyse their monitoring data, providing up-to-date estimates of change in the abundance of Australia’s threatened species.
+I am the Project Coordinator for the Threatened Species Index (TSX) at the Terrestrial Ecosystem Research Network (TERN).
+The TSX integrates long-term monitoring data for Australia’s threatened and near-threatened species.
+A key focus of my role is coordinating the growth and expansion of the TSX, including working with data providers from across the country to bring their data into the index, allowing us to generate up-to-date and reliable trends in abundance at national, state and regional levels.

 Coupled with my TSX role, I continue to pursue my interests in the field of data science, focussing on the important role it plays in biodiversity conservation.
 I am particularly passionate about helping streamline the ways in which we collect, analyse, publish, and access data, critical to improving scientific discovery, communication, and collaboration globally.